-- 1.1.
-Is mandated by the Ministry of Education and is an evidence-informed approach. - 1.2.
-Supports building and sustaining a positive School Climate that is safe, Inclusive and accepting for all students to support their education so that all students reach their full potential. - 1.3.
-Is a strategy used to address all forms of negative actions and behaviours, including Safe Schools Incidents and Serious Student Incidents. - 1.4.
+- 1.3.
+Progressive discipline is an approach that makes use of s a strategy used to address all forms of negative actions and behaviours, including Safe Schools Incidents and Serious Student Incidents. - 1.4.
 Is a whole school approach that involves Students, Parents and caregivers, TVDSB staff, and community partners to create systemic change. - 1.5.
 Requires TVDSB staff to maintain ongoing and open dialogue with Parents and caregivers. - 1.6.
 Requires the School Community to develop and maintain respectful and caring relationships between and amongst all adults and Students. - 1.7.
 Requires explicit modelling and teaching of healthy relationships and the skills required to create them, as well as intentionally restoring and repairing relationships when harm has occurred. - 1.8.
-Is a continuum of prevention programs, interventions, supports and consequences that shift the focus from one that is solely punitive to one that is both corrective, supportive, and restorative. - 1.9.
-Must always be developmentally and socio-emotionally appropriate. - 1.10.
-Reinforces positive behaviours while supporting Students to learn from their mistakes and make better choices.
+Is a continuum of prevention programs, interventions, supports and consequences, building upon strategies that build skills for healthy relationships and promote positive behaviours.
+When inappropriate behaviour occurs, disciplinary measures should be applied within a framework that shifts shift the focus from one that is solely punitive to one that is both corrective and, supportive.
+Schools should utilize a range of interventions, supports and consequences that are, and restorative.